onflow/flow-go/language.md

 ## Scope

 Every function and block (`{` ... `}`) introduces a new scope for declarations.
-Each function and block can refer to declarations defined in its or any of the outer scopes.
+Each function and block can refer to declarations in its scope or any of the outer scopes.

 ```typescript
 const x = 10